Dr. Marty Eastlack

 Martha E. Eastlack, PT, PhD, Assistant Professor and Director of Physical Therapy Admissions, received a Master of Science degree in physical therapy from Boston University and her doctorate in Physiology and Anatomy from the University of Delaware.
 She has received federal and foundation funding to examine changes in body structure and function post hip fracture.

-Her research investigates morphological characteristics of muscle in the context of a battery of physical performance measures that include muscle strength testing, upright balance, and gait speed.
+Her research investigates morphological characteristics of muscle in the context of a battery of physical performance measures that include lower extremity power testing, the sit-to-stand task, and gait speed.
 She is also collaborating with colleagues to describe the quality of movement in persons with Parkinson Disease.
 Dr. Eastlack has peer-reviewed publications and numerous presentations with students at national professional meetings.
-She is Program Coordinator for the Section on Research of the APTA.
+She is Section Program Chair for the Section on Research of the APTA.

 Presentations and Publications